The Best Touchscreen Gloves of 2020

 The polar fleece Nertpow Winter Warm Gloves are made of is very comfortable while wearing it.
 The glove has a reinforced palm patch to help keep them from wearing out too quickly.
 These gloves are inexpensive, especially for their warmth.
 Among the gloves we tested, these were in the top half while testing for warmth.

-The fit of these gloves was odd.
-The fit of some of the fingers felt perfect while others felt baggy and long.
+We found the fit of these gloves to be a bit odd.
+Some of the fingers felt perfect while others felt baggy and long.
 We tried two different sizes of these and just couldn't quite get the fit we were looking for.
-Only the thumb and pointer finger of these gloves are conductive, which seems like it might be limiting, but we find we only use our thumbs and pointer fingers with our phone normally.
-Tested in size 9
+Only the thumb and pointer finger of these gloves are conductive, which could be limiting, but in practice, they are the only fingers we use.
+We tested these in a size 9.

 Why You Should Trust Us